Rim of the World: Plot

 Sometime after, a gang of masked individuals attacks them led by Lou, who reveals himself as a murderous thief who had tricked them into releasing him.
 He offers to free them in exchange for the key, which he wants to sell on the black market.
 Alex refuses, so Lou is about to stab him when the alien from the camp attacks.
 Lou and his men are killed, but the kids manage to escape after trapping it.

 While walking in the forest, Dariush and Gabriel fight and Dariush reveals that his father lost their car dealership, so is going to jail, which is why he was sent to camp.
 Suddenly, they receive an SOS from the doctor at JPL they are to give the key to, encouraging them to hurry along.

 The kids walk into a mall to change clothes.
 Afterwards, they take a Ford Mustang from the parking lot, which Zhen Zhen can drive, to speed to JPL, but they are again attacked by the alien.
 They abandon the vehicle while trying to escape it, but realize they left the key behind.
-Darius retrieves the key alone, getting injured by the alien in the process.
+Dariush retrieves the key alone, getting injured by the alien in the process.

 They finally arrive to the JPL facility, but find the doctor dead.
 The SOS message was caused by his blood dripping onto his transmitter.
 Making radio contact with a general at NORAD, he explains that the key can be used to destroy the alien mothership in orbit via the Cold War defense project Excalibur.

-Zhen Zhen goes to the basement to start the emergency generators, and is attacked by an alien dog, while Alex goes to realigns the communication dish on the roof, where the alien attacks him.
+Zhen Zhen goes to the basement to start the emergency generators, and is attacked by an alien dog.
+Alex goes to the roof to realign the communication dish, where the alien attacks him.
 Zhen Zhen locks the dog in the basement, returning to the command room to help Gabriel and the injured Dariush insert the keys to launch the Excalibur weapon.

 Zhen Zhen, Dariush, and Gabriel evacuate the JPL building, while Alex lures the alien into an engine test room, killing it with the engine's exhaust.
 The teens watch as the alien mothership explodes.
 Alex is reunited with his mother and the children are celebrated as heroes.